 Joined MCRC: July 2016

-Kerry brings a wealth of knowledge, enthusiasm and passion towards the game of rugby and hopes to lead the MCRC into a new era of success in the years to come.
+Kerry has stayed involved in various sports over the years.
+In addition to coaching rugby, he coached Junior (U20) hockey for almost 10 years before taking the Assistant Hockey Coach position at Essex High School, going on to win 4 State Championships in 6 seasons.
+Kerry brings a wealth of knowledge, enthusiasm, and passion to the game of rugby, and hopes to lead the MCRC into a new era of success in the years to come.